waiwera/waiwera/doc/user/setup_sources.rst

       "enthalpy": 350e3, "rate": 2.5, "tracer": [1e-6, 1e-5, 0]}
    ]}

-constant mass fractions are specified for three tracers, the third one being zero.
+constant injection rates are specified for three tracers, the third one being zero.
 In the following example:

 .. code-block:: json

    {"source": [
      {"cell": 331, "component": "water",
       "enthalpy": 350e3, "rate": 2.5,
-       "tracer": [[0, 1e-6], [3600, 1e-7], [9600, 5e-8]]}
+       "tracer": [[0, 1e-5], [3600, 1e-6], [9600, 5e-7]]}
    ]}

-a time-dependent tracer injection mass fraction is specified, with values provided for three times (see :ref:`table_source_controls`).
+a time-dependent tracer injection rate is specified, with values provided for three times (see :ref:`table_source_controls`).

 Here is an example of specifying tracer injection using an object to refer to individual tracers by name: